scotthadzik/PiLabSite/docs/pi4.md

 - Micro-SD card slot
 - USB-C for 5V power

 ## 1.2.
 Central Processing Unit (CPU)

 The CPU on the Pi is the used to execute instructions.
-The CPU is given instruction by a program that is written in a language called Python.  **[What does a CPU actually do?](https://www.digitaltrends.com/computing/what-is-a-cpu/)**
+The CPU is given instruction from memory using content saved in storage.
+This storage content is written in a language called Python.  **[What does a CPU actually do?](https://www.digitaltrends.com/computing/what-is-a-cpu/)**

 ![CPU](assets\img\cpu.jpg)
 <p align=right><b>Fig.4 - CPU</b></p>